 Hey everyone!
-It’s Josh from Cry Baby Cycles, and we're taking on rear fenders for this tech article.
+It’s Josh from American Metal Customs, and we're taking on rear fenders for this tech article.
 One of the most frustrating things on a build is having a rear fender that just doesn't fit right!
 Either it's too big, too small, doesn't fit the radius of the tire well, or just plain looks stupid!
 This used to drive me crazy!
 So this is my step-by-step procedure to build a kick-ass rear fender for your build that fits the tire, bike, and your style perfectly to get that killer look!

 Now, there are several ways to build fenders, but this is the way I like to build one piece fenders.
 I use an English Wheel, Planishing Hammer, Stinker/Stretcher, Bead Roller, a shot bag and mallet, and some pick and file tools.
 Rear fenders can be tough to make, time consuming, and sometimes take multiple attempts.
 There is a lot of shape to them and it can be tricky and frustrating!
 But once you figure it out it's a game changer on a build and can separate your build from the pack!

 The first thing to do is always check your tire pressure and make sure its at its proper PSI.
 This is important because this can change the radius of the tire and you want it to be the right shape.
 Then I place a piece of welding rod over my tire to get the length of my fender.
 This will always vary depending on what you want the fender to look like.
 It's also important to have at least an extra 1" on each side so when you go to trim it, it's not too short.
 FYI always make things a little big when making parts!

 Check to make sure your tire is straight and your chain is straight as well; so when you go to mount your fender its all properly inline together.
 If this isn't figured out your fender may rub.